dli-atlantic/dli-atlantic.github.io/schedule.md

 ## {{ page.title }}

-*Please note that this is currently a **draft** schedule.
-Times are subject to change based on presenter availability.*
 For room locations and parking, please take a look at this [campus map](/img/campus-map-2019-04-30.png).
 DLI specific details are on the left side.

 **Day 1 - May 8**